se-edu/addressbook-level3/docs/UserGuide.md

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

+* Be careful when copy-pasting commands that cut across a single line from this user guide as `Sample commands` that span more than a single line may drop a space at the line-break when copied over to the application.
 </div>

 ### Viewing help : `help`